 You probably heard vegans eat a lot of fruit and vegetables which tend to be high in carbs and now you wonder: Can you be vegan and low-carb?

-In any case, it’s certainly possible to eat low-carb as a vegan.
+It’s certainly possible to eat low-carb as a vegan.
 You just need to know which plant-based foods contain the least carbohydrates or, in other words, are low-carb, and how to get enough protein and fat from vegan sources.

-Why is everyone scared of carbs?
+Why is Everyone Scared of Carbs?

 We shouldn’t be afraid of carbohydrates, because our body needs them to produce energy.
 This process is called “ATP” when carbohydrates are converted into glucose, which our cells need as fuel for their functioning.
 But it is necessary to distinguish between bad and good carbohydrates.